 1. Adoption of Account-Based Marketing in Commercial Real Estate

-According to all-knowing Google, Account-Based Marketing (ABM) is a strategic approach to business marketing based on account awareness, in which an organization considers and communicates with individual prospective or customer accounts as markets of one.
+According to all-knowing Google, Account-Based Marketing (ABM) is a strategic approach to business marketing based on account awareness, in which an organization considers and communicates with individual prospect or customer accounts as markets of one.

-For us, it means flipping the typical ways of prospecting upside down, making marketing and leasing teams work in unison with the ultimate goal of customer acquisition.
+For us, it means flipping the typical ways of prospecting upside down, and making marketing and leasing teams work in unison with the ultimate goal of customer acquisition.
 Included below is a graphic to articulate the difference between traditional methods and ABM.

 Shift and tailor all messaging to the end-user versus the tenant rep broker

 For some of us, this is old news, but you’d be surprised how often marketing collateral misses opportunities to speak directly to the decision-maker.
 Think of it this way: would you market a new wedge to the caddy, or to Masters Champion Dustin Johnson?
 You’d tailor it to the person actually swinging the club.
 If you don’t tailor your message to your end-user decision-maker, you miss your shot to really speak their language.